MrQui3/Check24_Bewerbung/README.md

 # Passwordsafe
 Passwordsafe_Website is a simple web application built to  store and manage your passwords online.
 It provides a user-friendly interface for adding and deleting passwords.
 Securing your passwords safely will follow soon.
+For more detail, look in the main.py

 ## Features